 This document is a guide that offers the points an organization needs to think about in order to prepare its own disaster recovery plan so that, should an interruption occur, it is able to resume operations.
 Look here for handy checklists regarding records, computers and technology, data, and the organization’s physical location

-From FEMA: The second edition of the National Response Framework, updated in 2013, provides context for how the whole communityworks together and how response efforts relate to other parts of national preparedness.
+From FEMA: The fourth edition of the National Response Framework, updated in 2019, provides context for how the whole communityworks together and how response efforts relate to other parts of national preparedness.
 It is one of the five documents in a suite of National Planning Frameworks.
 Each Framework covers one preparedness mission area: Prevention, Protection, Mitigation, Response or Recovery.

 How to make sure that your critical organizational information (staff contact information, client contact information, organizational data) is safe and accessible when needed